 Graduate students should enroll in Clinical Practicum (CODS 6520) to accrue clinical hours at the William Paterson Speech and Hearing Clinic.
-This two credit practicum is intended to provide clinical experiences for the relatively new student clinician (<100 clock hours), additional therapeutic opportunities for students who have not achieved a level of clinical competence to participate in an off-site placement (< 4.0 rating), or hours to supplement gaps in their clinical experience.
+This two credit practicum is intended to provide: clinical experiences for the relatively new student clinician (<100 clock hours); additional therapeutic opportunities for students who have not achieved a level of clinical competence to participate in an off-site placement (< 4.0 rating); or hours to supplement gaps in their clinical experience.
 At least 2 semesters of Clinical Practicum (CODS 6520) are expected to meet the 100 clock hour requirement and attain the clinical competency needed to participate in an off-site placement.

-Students enrolled in Clinical Practicum (CODS 6520) will be required to meet regularly with his/her supervisor.
-If time and schedules permit, students may be asked to attend periodic seminars.
+Students enrolled in Clinical Practicum (CODS 6520) will be required to attend a supervisory seminar periodically throughout the term.
+The schedule for these seminars will be presented in the first week of the semester.
 Topics will be determined by the supervisor and based on the needs and level of his/her supervisees.
+Attendance at these seminars is required.

 The Clinic Manager will make clinical assignments to clinicians prior to the start of each semester.
 Students will be assigned clients, based upon the availability of clients and completion of appropriate course work.
-Students will be required to complete a clinic questionnaire regarding his/her availability.
-In addition, clinic times will be circulated via a Google Document and completed by the student to indicate their preferred availability.
-Given the needs of the caseload and the availability of supervision and space, changes to this time may be necessary.
+Students should register for the hours they are available for clinical practicum.
+Students will also be required to complete a clinic questionnaire regarding his/her availability.
+Given the needs of the caseload and the availability of supervision and space, changes to your registered time may be necessary.
 The student is encouraged to be as flexible as possible as those who have the most availability will have a better chance of accruing more hours.